 Pinger Man can monitor public TCP ports on an IP address to make sure that they are accessible from outside.
 You can also track the response time and take action when performance degrades or the service is unreachable.
 All valid port numbers in the range 0 to 65535 can be monitored.
 Typically, our users monitor ports 80 and 443 on a web server to verify that they are accepting connections.
-Pinger Man uses the TCP protocol as the connect method to the services running on the port.
-Read the port monitor documentation to know how to create port monitors.
+Pinger Man uses the TCP protocol's connect method to reach the services running on the port.
+Read the TCP Port Monitoring documentation to know how to create port monitors.
 Our is better suited for monitoring web pages because of it's advanced HTTP capabilities.

 The actions you can take in response to a downtime event are:-

 - Send email

 - Send message to a Slack channel

 - Call a webhook